brndnmtthws/brndn-io/content/posts/good-habits-bad-habits/index.md

 become automatic.
 The inverse applies to breaking habits—quitting abruptly frequently fails, while incremental reduction often proves more effective.

-The science behind habit formation is fascinating.
 Research shows that habits form through a neurological loop consisting of a cue, routine, and reward.
 When we repeat an action in response to a specific trigger and receive some form of satisfaction, neural pathways strengthen until the behavior becomes automatic.
-This process, called chunking, helps our brains conserve energy by operating on autopilot for routine tasks.
+This process, called chunking, is part of how the brain turns repeated actions into something you barely have to think about.

 I periodically conduct a personal habit inventory.
 Sometimes I discover I've inadvertently developed unhelpful patterns that need adjustment.
 Other times, I realize I've